liamwalsh1980/Milestone-Project-4/README.md

 ![Image template](readme/images/the-bike-shop-database-new.png)

 There were some adjustments to the models
-- Products model doesn't include has_colors
+- Products model doesn't include has_colors which is a feature i would look to introduct in the future
-- Order model doesn't include delivery_cost
+- Order model doesn't include delivery_cost as i decided to keep all deliveries at zero.
-- Service and ServiceType models were created and migrated but i decided to go a different direction and use a form and modal instead.
+- Services model changed from the original plan to show a full working model.

 [Back to top ⇧](#the-bike-shop)